SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

   System.out.println("Deprecated!");
 }
 ```

-These annotations are used to generate or suppress warnings and errors.
+These annotations can be used to generate suppress warnings.

-It is a good practice to apply them since it can prevent future programmer errors.
+It is a good practice to apply them since it can prevent future errors.

 [/slide]